juhaj77/VisualChat/README.md

 # VisualChat
-Channel members can edit the shared view.
+Channel members can edit the shared view and share files.
 Workspace has draggable working area.
 You can create moveable sticky notes, add HTML code to the selected location, or upload images to the background in the selected location. ___The workspace opens when a channel is selected___.
 Functionality can be found in context menus.
 Smooth animated user experience.
 Two themes: dark and light.
 ## try app:
 https://visualchat.onrender.com
 Test users are: